jacklaplante/bowdown/README.md

 ## Client
 The majority of the code is in here.

-Everything that pertains to controlling the main character is in `player1.js`.
+Everything that pertains to controlling the main character, movement, and physics is in `player1.js`.

 Everything that is common between the main player character and the other players is taken care of in `archer.js` (player noises, model, actions, etc.)